 Our DIY St. Patrick’s Day Dog Bandanas

-When these bandanas were made, my parents were visiting us from Canada and would be here for St. Patrick’s Day.
-With Mom’s Irish roots, I thought some special outfits were in order for the celebration.
+When these bandanas were made, my parents were visiting from Canada and would be here for St. Patrick’s Day.
+With Mom’s Irish roots, I decided special outfits were in order for the celebration.
 Little did I know that we’d be celebrating in semi-isolation.
 New Zealand hadn’t yet entered COVID lockdown, but we weren’t taking any chances, especially with my folks.
 Getting flights home after their original airline cancelled service was stressful enough.
-They couldn’t chance catching even just a normal cold, lest they be denied travel for symptoms.
-We celebrated St. Patrick’s Day at home shortly before they left, just before full lock down.
+They couldn’t risk catching even a normal cold, lest they be denied travel for symptoms.
+We celebrated St. Patrick’s Day at home shortly before they left, just before full lockdown.
 Lucky us and lucky dogs to be safe, healthy, and able to enjoy time together.
-With air travel upended and border restrictions, it may be a long time before we get to celebrate together again.
+With air travel upended and border restrictions, it may be a long time before we can celebrate together again.

-Making the DIY St. Patrick's Day Dog Bandanas (and Alternatives)
+Making DIY St. Patrick's Day Dog Bandanas (and Alternatives)

 Finishing the Edges

-The bandanas were made with serged edges and contrasting thread, just like our Valentine’s Day bandanas.
-I actually sewed them all at the same time. ee our post on making dog bandanas with serged edges for additional details and tips for making a bandana in the same style as the ones shown here.
+These bandanas were made with serged edges and contrasting thread, just like our Valentine’s Day bandanas.
+I actually sewed them all at the same time.
+See our post on making dog bandanas with serged edges for full details and tips for making a bandana in the same style as the ones shown here.
 Serging is an incredibly quick way to whip up a basic bandana, but it does require having a suitable machine.

 Creating a Customised Design for Cricut (or Similar)